 Dad finished high school in Grant Town, graduating in 1947.
 From there, he went to the University of West Virginia and graduated with a degree in physics in 1951.
 He was in ROTC in college.
 While there, he was able to arrange his service to be in the fledgling United States Air Force.
 The Korean War started in 1950 while he was in school, and he thought his chances of not getting killed would be better in the Air Force rather than as a Lieutenant in the Army and in the sights of the enemy as a priority to kill!

-After graduating, he entered the Air Force in 1951 and was assigned to the Holloman Air Force base on the new White Sands Missle Testing Range near Alamogordo, New Mexico.
-This is where some of the early work on the space program was done – particularly in guidance and control.
-His responsibilities there involved testing the missiles.
-This ended up setting the tone for his professional career.
+After graduating, he entered the Air Force in 1951 and was assigned to the Holloman Air Force base on the new White Sands Missile Testing Range near Alamogordo, New Mexico.
+This is where some of the early work on the space program was done, particularly in guidance and control.
+His responsibilities there involved testing the missiles, which ended up setting the tone for his professional career.

 After they were married, they moved back to New Mexico, where I was born in August 1955.
 He was not there long before taking a new job with General Dynamics in San Diego.
 They designed and manufactured the famous Atlas rocket armed with nuclear warheads and stuffed them into launch tubes around the United States.
 He joined them as an Engineer in telemetry, instrumentation, and electrical systems.